-The Company has elected not to recognize right-of-use assets and lease liabilities for leases of low-value assets and short-term leases.
+The Company has elected not to recognize right-of-use assets and lease liabilities for leases of low-value assets and short-term leases less than 1 year in duration.
 The Company recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.